 It seemed the weight of the storm, of losing everything, of missing every picture and Christmas ornament that flooded, of leaving the school I intended to go to, all added up to that moment.
 Yes, it seemed that receiving a B in a class is what cracked me and started my healing process.
 Yet, unlike the aftermath of Katrina, my disappointment in my grade was completely and utterly predictable.
 Finally, life was back to normal.

 Editor’s Note: My story has a happy ending.
 At L.S.U., I met my husband.
 He was a Katrina volunteer who contacted all displaced Tulane students on Facebook and offered to help them around campus.
 He was my friend, and he helped me piece my life back together.
 My feelings about the storm have changed over the years.
-I’ve gone from feeling guilty for being upset about it since so many people died.
+I’ve gone from feeling guilty for being upset about it since so many people died and I didn’t.
 I really lost it when planning my wedding and had a really hard time with the fact that I wasn’t getting married in my home church and having the reception in my childhood backyard like I always wanted.
 However, with the hubs’ help and some very talented counselors, I’ve dealt with what happened in a very healthy way.
 I transferred to the College of William and Mary during my junior year.
-The hubs move to Virginia with me since he already graduated.
-Several years later, we’re on a Caribbean island fulfilling new dreams together, and we’re very happy.
+I went to graduate school, got married, lived abroad for a few years, and started a family.
+I’m living proof that even in our deepest, darkest moments of despair, hope is always right around the corner.
+You never know what’s going to happen or where your life will take you, so cherish today.
+Tomorrow isn’t guaranteed.